niplav/site/resolving.md

 **i**nclusion-**m**aximal **c**onsistent **s**ubgraphs for a given graph.

-Given a directed graph `$G$`, let `$\mathcal{S}$` be the set of inclusion-maximal consistent subgraphs of `$G$`.
-One can now ask: For a given inclusion-maximal consistent subgraph, how often did that subgraph occur in the set of outputs `$\mathtt{EGEDmin}(G)$`?
+Given a directed graph `$G$`, let `$\mathcal{S}$` be the set of maximal consistent subgraphs of `$G$`.
+One can now ask: For a given maximal consistent subgraph, how often did that subgraph occur in the set of outputs `$\mathtt{EGEDmin}(G)$`?

 **Definition 8**.
 Let `$\text{RSP}(S, G)$` (with `$S \in \mathcal{S}$`)